Hey, fellow pet lovers!

 Above is a small list of the benefits of choosing a Border Terrier as your canine companion.
 My girl Lily is so smart, sometimes too smart for her good.
 If you are after a small, affectionate and intelligent breed, then a Border Terrier may be the right option for you.
-Other benefits are that they are a small breed which means they are cheaper to insure, and also feed in comparison to larger breeds.
+Other benefits are that they are a small breed, which means they are cheaper to insure and feed than larger breeds.

 Also, they are hilarious!
-After every bath, Lily does a crazy run around rubbing herself on everything, and she also makes the funniest noises when playing with her toys.
-Border Terriers are so toy orientated, well mine is, so if you’re looking for a dog who is willing to play all day, then its a great breed to opt for.
+After every bath, Lily does a crazy run around, rubbing herself on everything, and she also makes the funniest noises when playing with her toys.
+Border Terriers are so toy-oriented, well mine is, so if you’re looking for a dog who is willing to play all day, then its a great breed to opt for.
 Lily could spend all day at the park if I let her, she loves playing ball.

 The Downsides of Owning a Border Terrier